bvandorf/gitstylebackup/README.md

 -b, --backup                Use to backup using config file -t, --trim <version>        Use to trim backup directory to version's specified
            <+x>             Use to trim backup directory to keep current + x version's specified
--c, --config <file>         Use to specify the config file used (default: config.txt)
+-v, --verify <version>      Use to verify files in backup directory current version is 0 -c, --config <file>         Use to specify the config file used (default: config.txt)
     --exampleconfig <file>  Use to make an example config file --fix                   Use to fix interrupted backup or trim